 You might also consider targeting talent pools in cities that have high job search volume, especially if your company is willing to relocate new hires.
-(In case you’re wondering, Monster’s top five cities for job searches per capita in 2018 were Pittsburgh, Atlanta, Orlando, Tampa, and Richmond.)
+(In case you’re wondering, Monster’s top five cities for job searches in 2019 were San Francisco, Houston, New York, Atlanta and Dallas).

 Find ways to reach passive candidates